Best Budget Cruise Lines

 Mediterranean cruises aren't only for the wealthy.
-Celebrity Cruises offers a seven-night trip through Italy, Croatia, Montenegro and Greece that starts at $641.
+Celebrity Cruises offers a seven-night trip through Greece, Croatia and Italy that starts at $949.

-You'll start the trip in Venice before sailing the Adriatic and Ionian seas, stopping along ports like Split, Dubrovnik, Kotor and Montenegro.
+You'll start the trip in Athens before sailing to Mykonos and making your way up the Ionian and Adriatic seas.
+The cruise stops along ports like Corfu in Greece, Split and Dubrovnik in Croatia and finishes in Venice.
 This region of the Mediterranean is famous for its gorgeous Medieval towns, which have kept the legacy of the Venetian Empire preserved in their architecture.

 There is also indescribable natural beauty, with water that ranges from clear cerulean to deep electric blue, white undulating cliffs that tower over pebbly beaches and arid mountains where you'll find goats lounging about.